kociumba/SkyDriver/content/usage.md

 ```

 > [!note]
-> On Windows, installing via `go install` will result in a binary without an icon and typical Windows metadata.
+> On Windows, installing via `go install` will result in an executable without an icon and typical Windows metadata.

 ## Basic Usage